 Post Secondary Honors: University of Kansas

-The students, from KU’s Lawrence and Edwards campuses and the schools of Health Professions and Nursing in Kansas City, represent 94 of 105 Kansas counties, 43 other states and territories, and 42 other countries.
+More than 6,100 undergraduate students at the University of Kansas earned honor roll distinction for the fall 2018 semester.
+The students — from KU’s Lawrence and Edwards campuses and the schools of Health Professions and Nursing in Kansas City, Kan. — represent 91 Kansas counties, 44 other states and the District of Columbia, and 48 other countries.

 Area students earning honor roll distinction include: Adam Herl of Sabetha, College of Liberal Arts and Sciences; Kellen Russell of Sabetha, School of Business; and Jessica Keehn of Wetmore, College of Liberal Arts and Sciences.

 The honor roll comprises undergraduates who meet requirements in the College of Liberal Arts and Sciences and in the schools of Architecture and Design, Business, Education, Engineering, Health Professions, Journalism, Music, Nursing, Pharmacy, and Social Welfare.
 Honor roll criteria vary among the university’s academic units.
 Some schools honor the top 10 percent of students enrolled, some establish a minimum grade-point average, and others raise the minimum GPA for each year students are in school.
 Students must complete a minimum number of credit hours to be considered for the honor roll.